 - Credentials: You will also want to consider the work a writer has previously done.
 Ideally, you want someone who has worked on similar projects, which should make your project go more smoothly.
 Request résumés and writing samples from writers, so you can see their credentials and the work they've produced.
 Also, be sure to ask for several references—and contact them.

 - Interview: Once you’ve got a short list based on skills and experience, spend some time talking with the writes to get a sense of who she is, how she works, and if you'll be compatible.
 After all, you’ll be spending a lot of time with this person, and you may be sharing intimate details about yourself.

 The Ghostwriter-Client Relationship

-Generally speaking, the ghostwriting relationship should be a highly collaborative one.
+Generally speaking, your ghostwriting relationship should be a highly collaborative one.
 The most effective ghostwriters are the ones who can help you produce the best version of your vision.
 To do so, they will often conduct extensive recorded interviews to get a sense of your voice, style, and personality.
 As with any relationship, open communication, clear boundaries, and manageable expectations are key to avoiding conflicts and keeping the work flowing.